|Armenia, CIA World Factbook|

 Some see it as the cradle of all civilisation in the Biblical story, since Noah's Ark landed on Mountain Ararat.

 They claim a direct descent from the Urartians and maybe even Caucasian cultures in the region.
-The longer the presence of the Armenians, the greater the claim to their land.
+The longer the presence of the Armenians, the stronger their identity and greater their claim to the land.

 Linguists have suggested that it was present in the general region much earlier and it was already spoken in parts of the Urartu Kingdom.
 This is highly plausible but there is no direct evidence of this.

 There is an Armenian hypothesis (Armenia was the source of the Indo-European language and culture).
-If so, this is quite a stretch.
+This is quite a stretch.

 Next Month : The Fall of Ottoman Turkey and the Background to the Armenian Genocide